COMHIS/estc/inst/examples/Shakespeare.md

-We decided to build on our peculiar interest in [library catalogues](https://www.liberquarterly.eu/article/10.18352/lq.10112/) by taking the [CERL Heritage of the Printed Book Catalogue (HPB)](https://www.cerl.org/resources/hpb/main) and [British Library’s English Short-Title Catalogue (ESTC)](http://estc.bl.uk/F/?func=file&file_name=login-bl-estc).
+We decided to build on our peculiar interest in [library catalogues](https://www.liberquarterly.eu/article/10.18352/lq.10112/) by focusing on the [CERL Heritage of the Printed Book Catalogue (HPB)](https://www.cerl.org/resources/hpb/main) and [British Library’s English Short-Title Catalogue (ESTC)](http://estc.bl.uk/F/?func=file&file_name=login-bl-estc).
 We